blooop/palanteer_rocker/README.md

 ## Intro

-This is a [rocker](https://github.com/tfoote/rocker) extension for adding the [palanteer](https://github.com/dfeneyrou/palanteer) profiler to a docker container.
+This is a [rocker](https://github.com/tfoote/rocker) extension for adding the [palanteer](https://github.com/dfeneyrou/palanteer) profiler to a docker image.
 Check out the [rocker](https://github.com/osrf/rocker) GitHub page for more details on how rocker and its extensions work.
 In short, rocker allows you to add custom capabilities to existing docker images.

 ## Installation